freon4dsl/Freon4dsl/packages/core-svelte/src/lib/components/TextComponentExpectedBehaviour.md

    2. The component that is clicked should be selected.

 **In all cases the dropdown should be hidden.
 When this is an action box, the text should be emptied.
-In case of a select box, the current text should be saved, even if it is incorrect.****
+In case of a select box, the current text should be saved, but not if it is incorrect.****

 ## Translation into code